SvenVw/fdm/.changeset/shaggy-dancers-work.md

 "@svenvw/fdm-core": minor
 ---

-Add new function `getSoilParameterDescription` to obtain details about fertilizer parameters
+Add the new function `getSoilParameterDescription` to obtain details about fertilizer parameters